KratosMultiphysics/CoSimIO/docs/communication.md

 ## File-based communication
 As the name indicates, this method uses files for communicating data.
+It is robust and useful for debugging.

 **Specific Input:**